 Adding these non proportional seats is not neutral.
 In this situation, the smallest States are overweight since their number of seats increases more in proportion.
 For instance, in 2000, adding 2 seats to Alaska corresponds to an increase of 200%, while the same two seats corresponds to an increase of 3.8% for California.
 Thus, only the bias in favor of the largest States induced by the method of Jefferson can balance the excess weight of the smallest States.
-For $0.5 < \bar{\alpha} < 0.6$, the method of Jefferson minimizes all the distances.
-When increasing $\bar{\alpha}$, for instance $\bar{\alpha} = 0.8$, it is almost always the method of Jefferson which minimizes the distance (except for exceptional cases, when k is slightly less than 1, for which the methods of Adams or of Webster minimize the distance.
+So, the method of Jefferson minimizes all the distances, except for scarce cases.
+For instance, when k is slightly less than 1, the methods of Adams or Webster minimize the distance.
 In other words, the bias in favor of the smallest States implied by the two non proportional seats is only balanced by the method of Jefferson, even if $\bar{\alpha}$ is small (1/2).
-When adding only one seat to every State, the results remain nearly the same, although the predominance of the method of Jefferson is not so evident15.
+When adding only one seat to every State, the results remain nearly the same, although the predominance of the method of Jefferson is not so evident.
 In other words, adding some seats to the proportional apportionment change drastically the results.
 Obviously, this is particularly true in some situations where the populations are really different.